 The Pugliese that all professional dancers love

 In this situation Tango orchestras continued to compose tangos, although as the milongas were gradually disappearing, they started to record music for listening, rather than dancing.
-This is why we can choose this date also to mark the change in Pugliese music, and from 1957 Pugliese Tangos clearly changed their structure.
-It is rare to hear in a milonga a Pugliese Tango composed after 1957, with few exceptions.
-Approximately from this year, Pugliese tunes started to change, and the always present compass, that all milongueros love so much, is less present, making the music less predictable, though more intense and sophisticated.
-This is the reason why professional dancers love this type of Pugliese tangos: whether they improvise or prepare a choreography, performing the right steps in the right moments can bring sublime moments of artistic performance.
+This is why we can choose this date also to mark the change in Pugliese’s music, and from 1957 his Tangos clearly changed their structure.
+It is rare to hear in a milonga a Tango by Pugliese later than 1957, with few exceptions.
+Approximately from this year, Pugliese’s tunes started to change, and the always present compass, that all milongueros love so much, is less marked, making the music less predictable, though more intense and sophisticated.
+This is the reason why professional dancers love this type of Pugliese: whether they improvise or prepare a choreography, performing the right steps in the right moments can bring sublime moments of artistic performance.

 Some of the best modern Pugliese’s tangos

 Pugliese concentrated most of his artistic vein in composing Tangos, and there aren’t many valses and milongas in his repertoire.
 As he wasn’t a rhythmic composer, his valses and milongas, though beautiful pieces of music, do not appeal much the average milonguero, with some exception as the fabulous vals Desde el Alma.